dkarmalita/kard-spa-server/README.md

 A simple NodeJS based server allows serving SPA applications with optional API proxy support and all-routes fallback.
-Developed to test SPA locally, with Selenium-based frameworks like [Puppeteer](https://github.com/puppeteer/puppeteer)
+It developed to test SPA locally, with [Puppeteer](https://github.com/puppeteer/puppeteer) or Selenium-based frameworks.

 ## Installation